henriquemod/apolloservers-discord-bot/README.md

 * Suports legacy and slash commands
 * Help menu

-The idea is to keep simple while giving discord admins the possibility of add their prefered gameserver (for now limited to valve protocols) and make easy to users to check server status (players count, tags, map, game, servername and more)
+The idea is to keep simple while giving discord admins the possibility of adding their preferred game server (for now limited to valve protocols) and make easy for users to check server status (players count, tags, map, game, server name and more)

 <p align="right">(<a href="#top">back to top</a>)</p>